Abbeal-Tokyo/tokyo-haibu-management/README.md

 Before running the application, ensure that Docker and Docker Compose are installed on your machine.

-To launch the application along with the CrateDB database, you can use the following command:
+To launch the application along with the Postgre database, you can use the following command:

 ```bash
 docker-compose up
 ```

-This command will spin up the environment with Next.js application and CrateDB database.
+This command will spin up the environment with Next.js application and Postgre database.